Informed Consent in Clinical Trials

 Lydia has worked as a Clinical Trial Coordinator and a Clinical Research Associate and holds a BSc in Radiation Therapy and a post graduate diploma in Radiotherapy and Oncology.

-Lydia is studying under the supervison of Prof Peter Doran and Dr Rachel Crowley (both UCD School of Medicine) and Prof Éilish McAuliffe (UCD School of Nursing, Midwifery and Health Systems).
+Lydia studied under the supervison of Prof Peter Doran and Dr Rachel Crowley (both UCD School of Medicine) and Prof Éilish McAuliffe (UCD School of Nursing, Midwifery and Health Systems).